Canadian Museum for Human Rights will Transform Winnipeg

 Not many years ago Alison and I went out of our way to drive the 100 kilometres or so from San Sebastian to visit Bilbao for one reason and one reason only – the Guggenheim.
 Entering the city through a huge network of road construction there was nothing to see but an industrial wasteland until suddenly, across the river the Guggenheim comes into view and the city turns from a frog to a prince.
 The first time I laid my eyes on it I had to pull over or risk a crash, because my attention was riveted by this fantastic building.
 I remember saying to Alison” Holy s**t, it really is as spectacular as everyone says!”.
 It truly is one of those buildings you have to see to appreciate the impact.
 The Guggenheim was voted by a panel of architecture critics to be the most significant building erected anywhere in the world between 1980 and 2010 and fanfare please, it was designed by a Canadian.
 Frank Gehry is unquestionably one of the most visionary architects of the last hundred years.
 His rejection of straight lines and conventional materials reminds me very much of the great Catalan architect Antoni Gaudi who almost single-handedly made Barcelona one of the most interesting cities in the world from an architectural point of view.
 So, to me, it’s no coincidence that the Guggenheim Foundation chose Frank Gehry to transform another northern Spanish city.

 So what do I remember about the art at the Guggenheim?
 Surprisingly little.
 Probably the most memorable piece of art is not inside the museum, but outside – Jeff Koons gigantic Puppy, made up almost entirely of live plants.
 Looking at the website I see that there is a current exhibition of Yoko Ono works all summer – gag me with a spoon.
-The fact is the building, inside and out combined with its spectacular location are what has brought over 10 million people to Bilbao since its opening – the art is strictly secondary and I think that’s really important to keep in mind when I finally get to writing about the CMHR as I’m going to refer to it from hereon in.
+The fact is the building, inside and out combined with its spectacular location are what has brought over 10 million people to Bilbao since its opening – the art is strictly secondary and I think that’s really important to keep in mind when I finally get to writing about the Canadian Museum for Human Rights.

 The idea took off – so much so that the Federal government got onside and decided to make it the first official national museum to be built outside Ottawa.
-Before my fellow Haligonians get up in arms and point out that Pier 21 or The Canadian Museum of Immigration is a national museum that pre-dates CMHR, there is a subtle distinction.
-Pier 21 was already in existence when it was converted into a museum whereas CMHR was built specifically as a museum.
+Before my fellow Haligonians get up in arms and point out that Pier 21 or The Canadian Museum of Immigration is a national museum that pre-dates the Canadian Museum for Human Rights, there is a subtle distinction.
+Pier 21 was already in existence when it was converted into a museum whereas the Canadian Museum for Human Rights was built specifically as a museum.
 Not worth getting our shorts in a knot about.

-For the past five years on each of my visits to Winnipeg I have been watching the progress as this building, designed to resemble a mountain, has grown much the way a volcano would, from a broad base to narrow peak.
+For the past five years on each of my visits to Winnipeg I have been watching the progress as this building in the area known as The Forks where the Red and Assiniboine Rivers meet.
+Designed to resemble a mountain, it has grown much the way a volcano would, from a broad base to narrow peak.
 From day one it has been obvious that this was no ordinary building and I am glad to report that the completed project transcends the idea of a building as a place where things happen inside to one that is exceptional for the sake of the building alone.
 They could be manufacturing widgets inside and it would not take away from effect the building has on the observer.

 So harkening back to my comments on the contents of the Guggenheim, Alison and I were fortunate enough to be given a sneak preview of the building before the exhibits were opened.
 Thus we could see the building, inside and out for what it is – Canada’s next great cultural icon.
-Keeping in mind I am no architectural critic ( I just knows what I likes!), here as best as I can put in words are my impressions of the CMHR.
+Keeping in mind I am no architectural critic ( I just knows what I likes!), here as best as I can put in words are my impressions of the Canadian Museum for Human Rights.

 Second, the architect.
 If the Spanish with their great history of architects could accept a Canadian to design the Guggenheim then there is no reason to be offended by the choice of American Antione Predock to take on this assignment.
 If you follow his link you will see a beautiful night shot of the CMHR.
 Check out his other projects and you quickly realize that this guy does literally ‘think outside the box’.
 As a Westerner Predock really gets the importance of the interplay between man and nature and that the latter is not something to be conquered or absorbed or ignored by the former.